Albertoo0625/ElloFrontend/README.md

 const BASE_URL='http://localhost:4000/graphql';
 ```

-### Finally you can view the Frontend with a search feature complete with a scrollable suggestions feature with every key stroke and booksList,Detais page,ReadingList with add and remove functionalities
+### Finally you can view the Frontend with a search feature complete with a scrollable suggestions feature with every key stroke and booksList,Details page,ReadingList with add and remove functionalities